 Works of art from Vladimir Peshich’s Collection have been presented on many exhibitions, as well at several prestigious antique salons in Moscow.
 The last time a part of his collection was exhibited at the elite 46th Russian Antiques salon.
 The value of Vladimir Peshich’s Collection is recognized by the fact that the paintings were exhibited in the prestigious part of the “Gostiny Dvor” hall, of an elite exhibition space near Moscow’s Red Square.

 Vladimir Peshich brought the painting “The Whirlwind”, a masterpiece by Filip Andreevich Maliavin, to Russia from abroad.
 Until that moment, this painting was unknown to the general public and art historians as well.
-During 2019, the painting was exhibited three times in Russia: in the heart of Moscow, next to the walls of Kremlin, in the Central Exhibition Hall “Manege”,than in the elite exhibition space of “Gostiny Dvor” and in the Plyos State Historical-Architectural and Art Museum.
+During 2019, the painting was exhibited three times in Russia: in the heart of Moscow, next to the walls of Kremlin, in the Central Exhibition Hall “Manege”, then in the elite exhibition space of “Gostiny Dvor” and in the Plyos State Historical-Architectural and Art Museum.
 The painting sparked a real storm in artistic circles.
 TASS, Russia’s leading state news agency, called the painting a masterpiece in its report on the Manege exhibition, and a journalist from the „Russia-24“, all-Russian state-run federal news channel, said: „A pearl, until now unknown painting by Maliavin.“ The reporter of the central television channel, the all-Russian state federal television channel “Russia 1”, in the report from the opening of the exhibition in the State Museum in Plyos, gave a high grade to this masterpiece: “This masterpiece by Filip Andreevich Maliavin, painting “The Whirlwind”, would be a highlight in any gallery“.

 The painting is exhibited in Russia only for the second time; it produced a “furore” at the exhibition in Moscow’s “Manege”.
 They called the painting „The Russian Mona Lisa”.